-Approved by Senior Staff, May 27, 2014 Amended and Approved by Senior Staff as of July 1, 2015 Amended and Approved by Senior Staff as of July 1, 2016 Amended and Approved by Senior Staff as of August 1, 2017
+Approved by Senior Staff, May 27, 2014 Amended and Approved by Senior Staff as of July 1, 2015 Amended and Approved by Senior Staff as of July 1, 2016

 106 FRATERNIZATION POLICY

 With Students: In all of their interactions with students, members of the Faculty and Staff must exercise discretion, honor, professional responsibility, and common sense.
 In particular, the College prohibits dating and intimate relationships between students and any members of the Faculty or Staff.
 Even consensual relationships present real or perceived conflicts of interest and jeopardize the impartiality with which members of the Faculty and Staff are expected to carry out their responsibilities.